Sunday, July 10, 2022

 *

-Even Guitar World carried a story about the musical rioter, who was supposedly carrying bear mace during the attack.
+Even Guitar World carried a story about the musical rioter, who was wearing a tactical vest and carrying bear mace during the attack.

 In case: Bears?